tpow/integration-samples/PostmanCollections/README.md

-## PostmanCollections
+## PostmanCollections / InsomniaWorkspace
-A set of [Postman](https://www.getpostman.com/) collections that assist in discovering how to invoke CampusNexus Query Model and Command Model APIs.
+These graphical desktop applications make it easy to experiment with HTTP-based APIs.
+They help you set up and revise queries, test command API calls, and can even generate code for you.
+Included are a set of [Postman](https://www.getpostman.com/) collections and the equivalent [Insomnia](https://insomnia.rest) workspace to assist you in discovering how to invoke the CampusNexus Query Model and Command Model APIs.

+With both applications, you'll need to import the files and configure variables to match your CampusNexus environment:

+* For Postman - Open Postman and import the CampusNexus.postman_collection Collection.
+Click on Management Environment and Add a new Environment.
+Give the Environment a name and Add a variable **rootUrl**.
+Set the variable to your CampusNexus Web Client Url.
+For example, https://university-a.campusnexus.cloud.
+Close the Environment window and change No Environment to the one you just created.
+You may also need to change Authorization, such as configuring Basic Auth.
+* For Insomnia - Open Insomnia and import the CampusNexus-Insomnia-Samples workspace.
+Click on the Environment drop down menu and select Manage Environment.
+Choose the CampusNexusEnv Sub Environment.
+Edit the JSON values for **rootUrl**, **username**, and **password** to match your CampusNexus Web Client Url and credentials.
+Change from No Environment and Activate the CampusNexusEnv environment.
+You may also need to select the Auth tab's dropdown and configure the authorization type.
+For example, choose Basic Auth.
+You can enter {{username}} for the username and {{password}} for the password and Insomnia will use the Environment's variables.

+Open the CampusNexus folder and choose a query or command.
+Happy experimenting!

 ### Queries
-Below is a list of the Postman requests found in the Queries folder of the Collection.
+Below is a list of the requests found in the Queries folder of the Postman Collection/Insomnia Workspace.
 1. **Read the service root**
 All REST APIs should have a single entry point from which a generic hypermedia client can navigate to the resources in the service.
 In the response we see links to three things: 1.
 The $metadata document that describes the schema of ther service 2.
 Links to various collections of objects like Students and Courses 3.
 Links to other top-level items like Me (a singleton) and operations.
 2. **Read the service metadata**